helvete/request/README.md

 # request

 ## Info ##
-request is a simple PHP library with script that allow requesting remote APIs.
+request is a PHP library and a simple script that allow requesting remote APIs.

-Its key feature is, that connection settings lie in an easily editable file, that is supplied as the first execution parameter.
-It's been done this way to allow easy API scope changes while preserving previously stored data.
+Its key feature is, that connection settings lie in an easily editable file, that is provided as the last execution parameter.
+It's been done this way to allow easy API scope changes while preserving previously stored data (headers, URLs and payloads).

-Initially prepared for JSON string interchange, but adapted to be able to process non-json strings.
+JSON-centric by design, able to work w/ anything though

 ## Options file structure ##
 Use an example options file as a sample.

 ```
 METHOD
-	POST
+	post
 HEADERS
 	Accept-Charset: utf8
 	Content-Type: application/json